tttmmmyyyy/fixlang-docpage-generator/README.md

 This script clones all of your Fix projects in your Fixlang registry, generates the documentation for those projects, and generates a static site using [mkdocs](https://www.mkdocs.org/).

+The documentation for modules in the default registry is deployed at [https://tttmmmyyyy.github.io/fixlang-docpage-generator/](https://tttmmmyyyy.github.io/fixlang-docpage-generator/).

 ## Prerequisites

 1. Install [Fixlang](https://github.com/tttmmmyyyy/fixlang).
 This script assumes that the Fix compiler is installed as the `fix` command.